-As the EU Referendum approaches this week, Mike Hunter, betterlanguages.com CEO presents the case as to why it is good for business to remain in the EU.
+As the EU Referendum approaches this week, Mike Hunter, Better Languages CEO presents the case as to why it is good for business to remain in the EU.

-“I have been very clear throughout the campaign, that I think it is good for business if we stay in” says Mike, “I firmly believe that a vote to leave the EU would be disastrous for British business.”
+“I have been clear in my views throughout the campaign.
+It is good for business if we stay in,” says Mike.
+“I firmly believe that a vote to leave the EU would be disastrous for British business.”

-- First let’s explode a myth: we don’t do any business with the Department of Justice, or other Government institutions, so get very little direct business as a result of EU migration.
+First let’s explode a myth.
+We don’t do any business with the Department of Justice, or other Government institutions.
+We therefore get very little direct business as a result of EU migration.

-- Which languages do we translate, is it mainly EU or European languages?
+Which languages do we translate, is it mainly EU or European languages?
 The simple answer here is “no”.
-We translate into lots of Middle Eastern and Far Eastern languages, as well as Canadian French, and Latin American Spanish for the US market.
-We do have clients for whom we translate into mainly EU languages, but this would be unlikely to change in the event of a Brexit.
+We translate into Middle Eastern and Far Eastern languages. as well as Canadian French, and Latin American Spanish.
+We do have clients for whom we translate into mainly EU languages.
+However this would be unlikely to change in the event of a Brexit.

-So how would betterlanguages be adversely affected in the event of a Brexit?
+How would Better Languages be adversely affected in the event of a Brexit?

-- Exchange rates: most economists and business leaders agree that a Brexit will impact negatively on the value of the pound.
+Most economists and business leaders agree that a Brexit will impact negatively on the value of the pound.
 Even leading Leave campaigners largely agree with this.
-Nigel Farage was arguing on TV last week that a low pound is good for export, as it makes our exports more affordable.
+Nigel Farage was arguing on TV last week that a low pound is good for export.
+His argument was that this makes our exports more affordable.
 He clearly has never studied economics – or if he did he was asleep during the relevant lectures….
 Although in theory this is good – Britain is a net importer of products and raw materials.
 A low pound raises input costs.
-This would directly impact on us, as we work with translators in many parts of the world, and pay in USD or Euros, a low pound is really bad for our business, and for many others, as well as putting inflationary pressure on our economy.
+This would directly impact on us.
+We work with translators in many parts of the world, and pay in USD or Euros.
+A low pound is really bad for our business, and for many others.
+It will also put inflationary pressure on our economy.

-- Uncertainty, a BBC article this morning discusses what happens next in the event of a Brexit.
-Michael Gove is arguing that negotiating a Brexit deal could take 4 years to complete.
-4 years – of uncertainty, and instability.
-The pound has been the lowest against the dollar since the Thatcher era, on worries of a Brexit, whilst it has rallied in recent days, on opinion polls putting Remain ahead.
+A BBC article this morning discusses what happens next as a result of a Brexit.
+Michael Gove argues that negotiating a Brexit deal could take 4 years to complete.
+4 years – of uncertainty, in addition to instability.
+The pound has been the lowest against the dollar since the Thatcher era, on worries of a Brexit, before the EU referendum.
+Whilst it has rallied in recent days, on opinion polls putting Remain ahead.
 Speculators clearly think a Brexit will be bad for the British economy.